rapito/Jersey-Gest/README.md

 Jersey-Gest
 ===========

-Java Annotation Extension for Jersey for creating REST/POST Methods
+Jersey Java Annotation Extension for creating REST/POST Methods

 A simple utility which allows you to use a single java method to create a GET and a POST Operation Method for **Jersey**.